-We use the last-in, first-out (LIFO) method of inventory valuation, which is determined annually when inflation rates and inventory levels are finalized.
+We use the last-in, first-out ("LIFO") method of inventory valuation, which is determined annually when inflation rates and inventory levels are finalized.
 Therefore, LIFO costs for interim period financial statements are estimated.
-The LIFO charge for fiscal 2016 was \$11.2 million compared to a LIFO credit of \$18.9 million in fiscal 2015 and a LIFO charge of \$104.1 million in fiscal 2014.
-The LIFO charge for fiscal 2016 as compared to the LIFO credit in the prior year is due primarily to lower deflation on pharmacy generics in fiscal 2016.
+The LIFO credit for fiscal 2017 was \$6.6 million compared to a LIFO charge of \$11.2 million in fiscal 2016 and a LIFO credit of \$18.9 million in fiscal 2015.
+The LIFO credit for fiscal 2017 as compared to the prior year LIFO charge is due primarily to lower brand drug inflation and deflation in generic prescription drug costs.

-During fiscal 2015, we experienced higher generic deflation and lower pharmacy inventory in our distribution centers resulting from our Purchasing and Delivery Arrangement than during fiscal 2014, which contributed to a LIFO credit of \$18.9 million.
+During fiscal 2015, we experienced higher generic deflation and lower pharmacy inventory in our distribution centers resulting from our Purchasing and Delivery Arrangement, which contributed to a LIFO credit of \$18.9 million.